 Elastic potential energy and spring potential energy are one of the most interesting concepts in physics.
 In this article, we will learn about the concepts of these topics in a detailed manner.

 |Table of Contents|

 Potential energy is the energy possessed by a body by virtue of its position with reference to a position zero.
 The two common types of potential energy are:

 - Gravitational Potential Energy

 Elastic Potential Energy

 Elastic Potential Energy is the potential energy stored in an elastic material when it is stretched or compressed.
-The amount of energy stored is proportional to the amount stretched or compressed, as in, the more the amount of stretch, greater is the energy stored.
+The amount of energy stored is proportional to the amount stretched or compressed, as in, the more the amount of stretch, the greater is the energy stored.

 Have you tried jumping on a trampoline?
-Or ever seen someone do it?
+Or ever seen someone, do it?
 Ever noticed that the more the trampoline stretches downwards when a person jumps on it, the more they are thrown upwards?
 This is an example of elastic potential energy.

 Check out the picture given below.

 Among the three springs, which one do think has more potential energy?
 Quite clearly, the third one as it has been stretched by the greatest amount (2x), compared to the other two (0 and x).
 By virtue of its position, the third spring has the greatest amount of elastic potential energy in this case.
 You can also think of it this way.
 The amount of work done in stretching the spring is just being converted into energy here.